icheft/A-Cnake/README.md

 Download **SFML** through terminal:
 Type `brew install SFML`.

+Download this repository, copy and paste `https://gitlab.com/icheft/snake.git` in your terminal.

+It should create a folder name **snake**.

-Go to your project directory, then type in `make`.
+Go to your project directory by typing `cd snake`, then type in `make`.

 You should be able to run the game by typing `./game`.